sulami/hcached/README.md

 ### set

-    set <ttl> <key> <value-size> <value>
+    set <key> <flags> <ttl> <value-size> <value>

 sets a key-value pair

+- `key` is the key under which the value will be saved.
+It needs to be a single word, that is without spaces, and can contain all ASCII values between 33 and 126.
+- `flags` is an arbitrary integer written out in decimal for storing metadata.
+  It is not utilized by hcached in any way.
-- ttl is the maximum time to live for this value, after which it will be discarded.
+- `ttl` is the maximum time to live for this value, after which it will be discarded.
 It can be relative in seconds or absolute in UNIX time (even seconds only, no punctuation).
-- key is the key under which the value will be saved.
-It needs to be a single word, that is without spaces, and can contain all ASCII values between 33 and 126.
-- value-size is the size of the value in bytes.
+- `value-size` is the size of the value in bytes.
 It needs to match in order for the command to be valid.
-- value is the value to set.
+- `value` is the value to set.
 It can contain arbitrary content as long as it is exactly as long as specified

 Possible answers are: